 What kind of activities can I apply for?

-You can apply for support to cover expenses connected to communication and exhibition work, particularly those related to work at or preparation for a “product thesis” [produktspeciale] involving Moesgaard Museum.
+You can apply for support to cover expenses connected to communication and exhibition work, particularly those related to work at or preparation for a “product thesis” [produktspeciale] involving MoMu.
 You can also apply for support for travels or investigations of relevance to the museum, for example related to the acquisition of new objects or other types of material for its ethnographic collections, including its UNESCO collections.
 In that case, grants may be used to cover costs related to travel and accommodation during fieldwork.
+The fieldwork or project should be either ongoing or upcoming.
+We do not cover past projects.

 How large are the grants, and how do they work?